 The total amount of support a child needs depends on the combined incomes of both of their parents.
 For the purposes of determining child support, income includes not only work wages but also money received from commissions or bonuses at work, pensions, stock dividends, and severance pay.
 If applicable, money received through alimony or other awards, such as lottery winnings, is factored into a parent’s total income as well.

 Once the total income is determined, courts typically follow a formula outlined in Virginia Code §20-108.2 to establish the percentage of support each parent is liable to provide for a child.
 However, there are circumstances that could justify an adjustment to the amount this formula produces, as a local child support attorney can explain in further detail.

-Courts in Richmond can take a number of factors into account when deciding whether to follow the established formula for determining child support.
+Courts can take a number of factors into account when deciding whether to follow the established formula for determining child support.
 These include, but are not limited to: